patchlevel/event-sourcing/docs/aggregate.md

 }
 ```

-> :warning: If you look in the DB now, you would see that nothing has been saved.
+> :warning: If you look in the database now, you would see that nothing has been saved.
 > This is because only events are stored in the database and as long as no events exist,
 > nothing happens.

-> :book: A CommandBus system is not necessary, only recommended.
+> :book: A **command bus** system is not necessary, only recommended.
 > The interaction can also easily take place in a controller or service.

 ## Event